Daksh-2102/GitGIthub/github.md

 #commands u need to know
-git status -s --> to know the current status of unstaged and staged files. git log --online --> to know the current status of saved points.
+git status -s --> to know the current status of unstaged and staged files. git log --oneline --> to know the current status of saved points.

 # manage your projects
 making git available in your project